kimwong9999/22AprEnable1_IMS/README.md

 As the Customer file and the software to manupilate the table already existes then all that needed to be done is the items and orders table.
 In the case of the items table all that needed was to copy the existing customer files (Customer.java, CustomerDAO.java and CustomerContoller.java) and change Customer to Items int the file names and code (making sure that things like 'customer' was changed to 'items' and not 'Items'.
 Then it was a matter of replacing all references to the customer columns to the item columns, making sure that the data type matched i.e

-for example part of the customerDAO.java looked lied this
+for example part of the customerDAO.java looked like this

 						.prepareStatement("INSERT INTO customers(first_name, surname) VALUES (?, ?)");) {
 			statement.setString(1, customer.getFirstName());
 			statement.setString(2, customer.getSurname());
       			statement.executeUpdate();

- so for the itemsDAO file it would need to be changed into this
+ so for the itemsDAO file it needed to be changed into this

  						.prepareStatement("INSERT INTO items (name, descr, price, stock) VALUES (?, ?, ?, ?)");) {
 			statement.setString(1, item.getName());